-As programmers we should never stop learning, especially with the speed at which technology is advancing, so we better find a way to cope with that stressful feeling.
-And one element that is vital to this, is a so called “growth mindset”.
+As programmers, we should never stop learning, especially with the speed at which technology is advancing, so we better find ways to cope with that stressful feeling.
+And one element that is vital to this, is a so-called “growth mindset”.

 Studies on those 2 ways of thinking found out, that people with a growth mindset are much more likely to succeed in their fields.
-They are less scared of challenges, less frustrated by setbacks and appreciate the learning process much more, while individuals with a fixed mindset mostly avoid challenges, because failure would “prove” that they are not good and smart enough.
-When your skills and intelligence are pre-defined by your genetics, then an unsuccessful attempt would undeniably show, that you are not made to achieve this.
-It would be crushing for your self image.
+They are less scared of challenges, less frustrated by setbacks and appreciate the learning process much more, while individuals with a fixed mindset mostly avoid challenges because failure would “prove” that they are not good and smart enough.
+When your skills and intelligence are pre-defined by your genetics, then an unsuccessful attempt would undeniably show that you are not made to achieve this.
+It would be crushing for your self-image.
 So you better don’t try at all and stay in your comfortable bubble.
-You basically only try things, that you already know you’re very likely to succeed in and avoid failure at all costs.
-This sounds crazy, but this is actually what a fixed mindset does to you, even if it’s subconsciously.
+You basically only try things that you already know you’re very likely to succeed in and avoid failure at all costs.
+This sounds crazy, but this is actually what a fixed mindset does to you, even if it happens subconsciously.